ozanaaslan/queerzard/README.md

 #02.07.2022
 Over the course of time,
 I've extended my range of knowledge regarding development with java..
-And I'm terrified of how dreadful my past code seems to me retrospectively.
+And I'm terrified of how horrible my past code seems to me retrospectively.
 But hey, everyone starts at some point... right?

-Being a developer means to me, disliking your code from only 2 months ago and desiring to rewrite it all.
+Being a developer means to me, disliking your code from only 2 minutes ago and desiring to rewrite it all.

 #22.11.2023
 Here we go again.
 After a long long break.